-They are often in charge of ideation and formation of product strategy, preparing product presentations, and coordinating with other teams to get the strategy executed.
-The managers are responsible to create the whole personality for a product or service that stands out while conveying the intent.
+They are often in charge of ideation and formation of product strategy, preparing product presentations, and coordinating with other teams to execute the strategy.
+In addition, the managers are responsible for creating the whole personality for a product or service that stands out while conveying the intent.
 This can require people who have the knowledge and potential to understand the product and its customers.

 Education Required for Brand Management

 Brand Management usually requires the following kind of educational background; however, it is not very specific.

 1. Degree Required: Bachelor’s degree.
 MBA may be preferred for higher levels.

 2. Field of Study Preferred: Marketing, communications, or related fields, such as public relations.
 Courses in statistics, journalism, and market research are also beneficial.

 Although you don’t have the above and still want to enter the field, you can always resort to different avenues like the following.